Honestpuck/Honestpuck/README.md

 I've also built a totally new project, [scriptorium](https://github.com/Honestpuck/scriptorium), a tool to make versioning and editing your Jamf Pro scripts easier that recently went into production.
 It was the subject of my JNUC2021 presentation.

+There is some work here on using the NIST tool set to enforce security benchmarks, (https://github.com/Honestpuck/NIST-macos-security-HOWTO) which was the subject of my presentation at JNUC 2022.

 If you like my work you can [buy me a coffee](https://buymeacoffee.com/honestpuck)

-I am currently looking for a new job.
+I am currently looking for a new job (fairly urgently, so it's a buyers market for my talents).
 You can find [my CV here](https://github.com/Honestpuck/Honestpuck/blob/master/Tony%20Williams%202023.pdf).

 <img align="right" src="https://github.com/Honestpuck/Honestpuck/blob/master/Puck.jpeg" width="400">